traefik/traefik-helm-chart/EXAMPLES.md

 ## Install with Argo Rollouts

 When using [ArgoCD Rollouts](https://argoproj.github.io/rollouts/), one can delegate replica management to a `Rollout` resource, enabling progressive delivery strategies like canary and blue-green deployments.
-In order to delegate replica management, `deployment.replicas` should be set to `0` and the `Rollout` resource can be defined in a separate YAML or in `extraObjects`.
+To delegate replica management, `deployment.replicas` should be set to `0` and the `Rollout` resource can be defined in a separate YAML or in `extraObjects`.

 ```yaml
 deployment: